rushisangani/BiometricAuthentication/README.md

     - Called when more than 5 failed attempts made using biometric authentication.
 This will locked your biometry system.
     - You'll restrict user when this error is occured.
     - Aleternatively you can ask user to enter device passcode to unlock biometry.
+8. **biometryNotAvailable**
+    - Called when device does not support Face ID or Touch ID authentication.

 ### Example